CrossFacilityWorkflows/CrossFacilityWorkflows.github.io/docs/source/cctbx.rst

 it is running at NERSC, then data the GUI presents the run for analysis only once the API returns state 3.

+Data is transferred between sites using XRootD and Globus (cf the section on :ref:`Data Transfer`).
+It is essential that this process be automated, allowing scientists to focus on running the experiment, and data analysis.
+Furthermore it is essential that data is transferred at the highest possible speed, with a typical LCLS experiment producing approx. 15 TB duing a 12-hour shift.
+We therefore make use of the ESNet network.
+Furthermore XRootD and Globus make use of concurrent data transfers and data transfer nodes.

 Facility Requirements
 ^^^^^^^^^^^^^^^^^^^^^